-This field stretches for nearly 30 miles along the northeast side of the Piceance Basin northwest of Meeker.
-The strata dip to the southwest, but this regional dip is interrupted by several local gentle anticlinal structures.
+This field stretches for nearly 30 miles along the northeast side of the Piceance Creek basin northwest of Meeker.
+The strata dip to the southwest, but the regional dip is interrupted by several local, gentle anticlinal structures.

 The lower part of the "Mesaverde" is the Iles Formation and the upper part is the Williams Fork Formation.